DesantBucie/triton/README.md

 ![Esc](https://raw.github.com/DesantBucie/DesantBucie/master/easy.nvim/esc.gif)

-[^Look why]: For now i have no (good) idea how to automate the process and most of plugins need configuration anyway.
+[^1]: For now i have no (good) idea how to automate the process and most of plugins need configuration anyway.
 Also you may want to decide to load plugin only when special conditions are met like opening a file with certain extension.